Leading the Way

 Mr. Archibald's biostatistics strategy, consulting, and department leadership work in clinical drug development spans 40 years.
 He was the lead statistician for several successful FDA and International approvals of drugs for the treatment of arrhythmia, depression, schizophrenia, and bipolar disorder.
 He is co-author on over 20 publications including a New England Journal of Medicine publication of one of the first pivotal studies to demonstrate the role of aspirin in preventing cardiovascular events.
 He has extensive experience interacting with federal regulatory agencies in areas including: end of Phase I, end of Phase II, Special Protocol Assessment, Pre-NDA filing, advisory committee presentations, and labeling and safety issues.
 Prior to joining Knopp, he was the Director Biostatistics at Bristol Myers Squibb and a Senior Biostatistician for the Cooperative Studies Program at the VA Medical Center.
 Mr. Archibald completed his M.Phil., Statistics at Yale University, his M.S., Mathematics at Rensselaer Polytechnic Institute, and received his B.S., Mathematics at Fairfield University.

-Calman Prussin, M.D.Senior Director, Clinical and Translational Research
+Calman Prussin, M.D.Vice President of Clinical and Translational Research

 Dr. Prussin comes to Knopp from the National Institute of Allergy and Infectious Diseases (NIAID), a part of the National Institutes of Health (NIH).
 He has acted as principal investigator in numerous clinical trials in eosinophil-associated diseases, served on the Pulmonary-Allergy Drugs Advisory Committee of the Food and Drug Administration, and is the author of 100 peer-reviewed research papers, review articles, book chapters, and abstracts.
 He remains a director of the American Board of Allergy and Immunology.

 A Fellow of the American Academy of Allergy and Immunology, Dr. Prussin received his B.A. in chemistry at the University of California, San Diego, and his M.D. from the USC Keck School of Medicine; conducted his training in internal medicine at Los Angeles County-USC Medical Center; and completed both basic science and clinical allergy & immunology fellowship training at NIAID.
 He has been the recipient of numerous awards and service medals from the U.S. Public Health Service, from which he retired with the rank of Captain.